Nexis is Introduced 1980

 Report on the Human Genome Initiative for the Office of Health and Environmental Research, Prepared by the Subcommittee on Human Genome of the Health and Environmental Research Advisory Committee for the U.S. Department of Energy Office of Energy Research Office of Health and Environmental Research.

-The Perseus Digital Library Project began at Tufts University, Medford/Somerville, Massachusetts.
+The Perseus Digital Library Project began at Tufts University, Medford/Somerville, Massachusetts in 1985.
 Though the project was ostensibly about Greek and Roman literature and culture, it evolved into an exploration of the ways that digital collections could enhance scholarship with new research tools that took libraries and scholarship beyond the physical book.
+The following quote came from their website around 2010:

 "Since planning began in 1985, the Perseus Digital Library Project has explored what happens when libraries move online.
 Two decades later, as new forms of publication emerge and millions of books become digital, this question is more pressing than ever.
 Perseus is a practical experiment in which we explore possibilities and challenges of digital collections in a networked world.